Dormant Spray to Protect Your Fruit Trees Starts in Fall

 checkbox[1] Sow flower seeds.
 Many wildflowers and spring annuals grow from seeds scattered now.
 Try California Poppy, Bachelor Button and Alyssum.

 checkbox[1] Feed your fruit trees one last time until March for increased vigor in the spring.
-Use Master’s Fruit and Vine Food.
+Use E.B.Stone or Master’s Fruit and Vine Food.

 checkbox[1] September is a wonderful time to set out winter vegetables and flowers.
 We will have a full range of cool-season seedlings by the middle of the month.
 Plant root crops like carrots, radishes, and beets from seed now.